gautam4/DeepReinforcementLearningNanodegree/Project 2: Continuous Control/README.md

 #### Additional Steps
  * Adjust the line in cell 2 of the Jupyter notebook to match the location of the downloaded environment file depending on the system setup that the notebook is run on.
- * Note: Running the Jupyter notebook included in thisProject 1: Continuous Control repository will not display the agent as it is training.
+ * Note: Running the Jupyter notebook included in this Project 2: Continuous Control repository will not display the agent as it is training.

  ## Instructions